Skip to main content

 • A polite and appreciative closing, ideal for emails where you are requesting assistance or acknowledging the recipient’s time and effort.

-Here are a few sample introductory emails tailored to different professional situations:
+Here are a few sample introductory emails tailored to different professional situations.
+Notice how each one clearly states its purpose, keeps the tone professional, and ends with a clear next step.

 1. Networking Email: